The Franchising Taskforce has concluded stakeholder consultation. The evidence gathered by the Taskforce will inform its advice to government.

 Other agencies with policy or regulatory responsibility for relevant Industry Codes, including the Australian Competition and Consumer Commission, the Department of the Environment and Energy, the Department of Industry, Innovation and Science and the Department of Agriculture will be co opted as needed.

-Please direct email and phone enquiries about the Franchising Taskforce and consultation opportunities to:
+Please direct email enquiries about the Franchising Taskforce and consultation opportunities to: